markteehan/file-chunk-connectors/README.md

 [Documentation](https://jcustenborder.github.io/kafka-connect-documentation/projects/kafka-connect-spooldir) | [Confluent Hub](https://www.confluent.io/hub/jcustenborder/kafka-connect-spooldir)

 This Kafka Connector streams files though a Kafka topic by breaking them into "chunks" that fit inside a kafka message.
 A matching FileSink connector consumes file chunks and re-assembles the Kafka messages into the original file.
-File sizes can exceed the maximum message size for the Kafka cluster so this connector can be used to stream binary files such as .JPEG, .AVI, encrypted or compressed content etc.
+This connector can be used to stream binary files such as .JPEG, .AVI, encrypted or compressed content etc ranging in size from megabytes to gigabytes.
 This connector borrows heavily from the spooldir source connectors written by Jeremy Custenborder.
 To stream and schemify text or avro content, use the spooldir source connectors - to stream binary files; use this connector.

-There are many ways to send files between two endpoints: sftp, scp, curl, wget: sending files using streaming via Kafka offers a number of built-in benefits including sophisticated retry for poor client networks, TLS encryption, authentication, access control, compression, replay and parallelism.
+There are many options available to send files between two endpoints: sftp, scp, curl, wget: sending files using streaming via Kafka offers a number of benefits that are built into the kafka client, including send-retry, TLS encryption, authentication, access control, compression, replay and parallelism.
+Sending files using Kafka Connect adds framework support that facilitates field deployment: including release control, access control, logging, configuration etc.

-It is suitable for data upload scenarios including
+It is suitable for data upload scenarios that include
-- file-generating edge devices where a kafka connect client is preferable to custom-code uploader deployment, including windows clients
+- file-generating edge devices (including windows clients) where a kafka connect client is preferable to custom-code uploader deployment
-- clients endpoints with unreliable networking: Kafka client infinite-retries ensures eventual data delivery with no-touch intervention
+- client endpoints with unreliable networking: Kafka client infinite-retries ensures eventual data delivery with no-touch intervention
 - sophisticated encryption (such as cipher selection) which can be challenging using other data-sender utilities
 - sophisticated SaaS based authentiation models (including OAUTH2) enabling credential-less client deployments
 - automatic compression & decompression of file content (if uncompressed)